 Staying Calm and Well in the Midst of the COVID-19 Storm

-BHAC President Bern Melnyk, her wellness team at Ohio State, and a team of campus partners have offer an eight-week online series to help cope with, and stay well during, the coronavirus pandemic.
-Open to BHAC members and friends of the organization, learn more and view sessions live every Wednesday at 12:30 p.m.
-And, access additional resources from The Ohio State University Wellness Office.
+BHAC President Bern Melnyk, her wellness team at Ohio State, and a team of campus partners offered an eight-week online series to help cope with, and stay well during, the coronavirus pandemic.
+Open to BHAC members and friends of the organization, the recorded sessions remain available along with access to additional resources from The Ohio State University Wellness Office.

 Community During COVID

 We've been astounded by the innovation and amount of amazing resources becoming available to campuses as this pandemic evolves.
 During a time of stress and uncertainty, the future is bright for the time when we will return to our physical spaces.
 To keep these ideas in motion and build on the strength of our member community, we're launching "Coffee with Kat" every Thursday at 11 a.m.
 EST. Members can log into our online community for more information and the link.
 Also, log in and see available funding opportunities.
 Interested in joining our community?
 Enjoy collaborating with members from over 100 institutions and corporate partners like Everyday Health and HORAN & Associates.
 Contact our executive director, Kat Marriott to learn more.